pomonam/kronfluence/DOCUMENTATION.md

 different eigenvectors when performing eigendecomposition.

 **How should I select the batch size?**
-You can use the largest possible batch size that does not result in OOM.
+You can use the largest possible batch size that avoids OOM error.
 Typically, the batch size for fitting Lambda matrices should be smaller than that used for fitting covariance matrices.
 Furthermore, note that you should be getting similar results, regardless of what batch size you use (different from training neural networks).

 ---